-Child support can be a stressful issue for many couples during and after a divorce.
+Determining a child support arrangement can be a stressful issue for many couples during and after a divorce.

 When you need help coming to a fair arrangement or modifying your existing payments, you need child support lawyer Donna J. Sutton.

 Your child's best interests always come first.
 If you are currently in a child support dispute with your child's other parent, let our lawyer help you.
-We can help with every aspect of your divorce, including child custody.
-Contact our law firm serving Lakeland, St. Petersburg, and Bartow, FL, now.
+We can assist with every aspect of your divorce, including child custody.
+Contact our law firm now.
+We have law offices in Lakeland, St. Petersburg, and Bartow, FL.

 Florida Child Support Laws